copenlu/academic-kickstart/content/people/andrea/index.md

 +++
 # Display name
 title = "Andrea Lekkas"
-draft = true
+draft = false

 # Role/position
 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Andrea's main research interests are multilingual learning, with a particular focus on authoring support tools.
+bio = "Andrea's main research interests are multilingual learning, with a particular focus on translation-aware word prediction.
 He is a PhD student at the University of Southern Denmark and co-advised by Isabelle."

 # External website link
 external_link = "https://www.linkedin.com/in/andrealekkas/"